Using the Linux FrameBuffer and libinput

 When using the Release configuration, logging is disabled for performance considerations.
 You can restore logging in the App.xaml.cs file.

-Documentation on other hardware targets are available here.
+Documentation on other hardware targets is available here.

 DPI Scaling support